luontola/tdd-mooc/data/3-challenges.md

 But even if you assert that the random values are not predictable, once in a blue moon the values could be returned in seemingly predictable order[¹](https://dilbert.com/strip/2001-10-25) and your tests would fail.
 To improve repeatability, you could always use the same seed for the pseudorandom number generator.
 Or better yet, choose randomly from a couple different hard-coded seeds, so that the tests cannot be coupled to any single predictable random order.

-(Testing true randomness is outside the scope of this course.
+(Testing whether something is true randomness is outside the scope of this course.
 That's in the realm of mathematics and not TDD.)

 ## User interface